FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

 ### Sign-up fee

 This year we require a registration fee of 2 Euros (in total, regardless of amount of sports you want to participate in).
-Last year we received limited funding (order of 40 €) from the IMPRS Common Room, but since the event has expanded to other institutes that are not part of IMPRS, we ask for this small fee to enable us to get:
+Last year we received limited funding (order of 40 €, which was barely enough) from the IMPRS Common Room and paid part of the equipment ourselves.
+Since the event has expanded to other institutes that are not part of IMPRS, this time around we thus ask for this small fee to enable us to get:

 - Ice packs and first aid material.
-- Necessary sports equipment (we're thinking of getting some bibs).
+- Necessary sports equipment (we're thinking of acquiring some bibs).
 - Snacks and drinks for the Sports Week Party on Friday, May 9th.

 PAYMENT_POINT_EXPANDER